 During the graduate seminar, we read and analyzed 10 papers as a group, ensuring that all reviewers understood how to interpret and answer questions in a consistent manner.
-Reviewers also screened several papers individually and checked their responses with another reviewer prior to the start of this analysis, helping to ensure consistency between reviewers.
+Prior to the start of this analysis, reviewers also screened several papers independently and checked their responses with another reviewer, helping to ensure consistency between reviewers.
 For the matrix analysis described in this paper, all 254 papers were read and analyzed independently by two reviewers, and reviewers then compared any differing answers to reach consensus on a final set of responses for each paper.

 During the matrix analysis, 76 papers were determined to not meet our criteria of being near-term ecological forecasts, despite having passed the initial rounds of screening.
 These papers typically used one or more data sources that became available after the forecast issue date, which was difficult to identify without reading the entire text, including supplementary information, in detail.
 These papers were excluded from the analysis, leaving 178 papers in the final dataset (Fig. 1a).